 Every local authority has a legal responsibility to have a LADO who is responsible for organising the response to concerns/allegations that an adult who works with children may have caused them or could cause them harm.
 They will be informed within one working day of any allegations that come to our attention.
-The LADO will give advice and guidance to employers, such as the principal and the safeguarding governor, to make sure that any allegation is dealt with fairly and quickly, ensuring that the child is protected effectively.
+The LADO will give advice and guidance to employers, such as the Principal and the Safeguarding Governor (Libby Nicholas), to make sure that any allegation is dealt with fairly and quickly, ensuring that the child is protected effectively.